bluekvirus/Stage.js/README.md

 Deploy-able
 -----------
-The `/implementation` folder is also servable as a product intro & download page of **ProJS.Client** releases.
+The `/implementation` folder is also servable as a product intro & download page of **PM.js** releases.

 The Framework